AbdullahHR10/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # ALX SE Project 0x05.
 C - Pointers, arrays and strings

-**Description:** This project focuses on pointers, arrays, and string manipulation in C programming.
+This project focuses on pointers, arrays, and string manipulation in C programming.
 It includes solutions to various tasks aimed at understanding and practicing these concepts.

 **Author:** Abdullah Hussein